wayne391/puredata_synth_band/README.md

 * Demo video: [link](data/demo.mov)

 Given a midi, our band will perform it.
-Before running our pd program, use [midi2txt.py](midi2txt.py) to generate text file for qlist.
+Use [midi2txt.py](midi2txt.py) to convert MIDI to text file.

 ---